ishara/sonar-examples/plugins/sonar-checkstyle-extension-plugin/README.md

 * Copy the plugin into SONARQUBE_HOME/extensions/plugin
 * Restart your SonarQube server
+* Go to Settings > Quality Profile
-* The custom Checkstyle rules are now available
+* The custom Checkstyle rule is now available: "Methods Count Check", key = org.sonar.examples.checkstyle.MethodsCountCheck
+* Activate this rule
+* Run a SonarQube analysis to check your code against this coding rule